 Benson conducts an exercise with her clients in which they pretend to look in on their own funeral and listen to what people say about their life.
 “Thinking of what people might say about your values is an effective way to bridge the gap between who you are and who you’d like to be and how you’d like to be seen which is commonly referred to as the self discrepancy gap,” she says.

-On Benson’s website, Stopping Overshopping, she provides helpful tools and resources for people who want to avoid impulse shopping.
+On an episode of Spark Joy, Benson provides helpful tools and resources for people who want to avoid impulse shopping.

 3. Focus on a Long-Term Goal